WorldBrain/Memex/GETTING-STARTED.md

 1. Enter [about:debugging](about:debugging) into the address bar
 2. Check the `Enable add-on debugging` box
 3. Click `Load Temporary Add-on`
-4. Now navigate to the folder where you cloned the repo and there should be a new folder named extension (this was created by [`yarn watch`]) go into this folder select the `manifest.json` file and then click `open`
+4. Now navigate to the folder where you cloned the repo and there should be a new folder named extension (this was created by [`npm run watch`]) go into this folder select the `manifest.json` file and then click `open`
-5. Everything should be all loaded! 😃
-6. To view the developer tools simply click `Debug` under the Worldbrain Extension in [about:debugging](about:debugging)

 ## Creating your own branches to work on